uksrc/uksrc.github.io/_posts/2023-03-13-skao-open-science-school.md

 layout: single
 sidebar:
   nav: "docs"
+ header:
+  overlay_image: /assets/images/MilkyWay.png
 categories: Training
 ---
 Open to the global astronomy community, this school provides a detailed view of Open Science policies and tools, as well as ongoing SKA activities.
 The SKA Regional Center Network (SRCNet) will play a key role enabling big scientific collaborations and it will provide the framework to implement SKA Open Science policies.
 Join Dr Rachael Ainsworth and the other tutors at the [1st SKAO Open Science School](https://www.granadacongresos.com/skaopenscience) (8th-10th May 2023 in Granada or online) to learn:
 - What is Open Science and how can we expect it to change and benefit science and society?
 - How will the SKAO and the SKA Regional Centres enable best practices in Open Science?
 - As a senior researcher/PhD student/engineer, how do Open Science practices and policies benefit and change my research/collaborations/services and tools?